FededelRincon/FededelRincon/README.md

 <h4> - 🌱 I´m very interesting in MERN route, and also i want to learn more about react-native too, because i want to be a good fullstack developer.</h4>

-<h4> - 📫 How to reach me: it’s possible to mail me to delrincon@gmail.com , (Please, do not spam or publicity here, please). </h4>
+<h4> - 📫 How to reach me: it’s possible to mail me to delrincon@gmail.com.
+(Please, do not spam or publicity here, please) </h4>

 #
 <!-- 1- me siento comodo -->